-Cycling may not boast the year-round viewership numbers of some other sports, but cycling does have a certain prestige.
+Cycling betting sites may not boast the year-round action of some other sports, but cycling does have a certain prestige.
 Every year the world tunes in to watch or at least read up on the results of the Tour de France.
 The winners of the big event achieve worldwide fame (and sometimes infamy).
-Although the public is most familiar with the Tour de France, there are plenty of other races hosted around the year that present ample betting opportunities.
+Although the public is most familiar with the Tour de France betting, there are plenty of other opportunities for wagering on cycling races and events online.

-It was once quite a challenge to find a bookie willing to take wagers on the sport outside the occasional odd wager during the major tours.
-Today, cycling betting sites make it a cinch to place wagers on your favorite riders.
-Once again, online bookmakers come to the rescue.
+It was once quite a challenge to find cycling betting websites with coverage outside the major tours.
+Today, cycling betting sites make it easy to place wagers on your favorite riders.
+Our opinions of the best cycling bookmakers are listed below.

 The key to betting on cycling online is to find the right sportsbook.
-This sport is not covered by default at just any old betting site.
-Some sites cover it and some don’t.
-That’s one of the primary reasons I recommend the above sites in particular.
-Each of these hosts market for all the major tours.
+Cycling events are covered some sports betting sites , but not others.
+That’s one of the primary reasons we recommend cycling betting websites in particular that offer odds on all the major tours.

-You’ll have the best luck if you sign up for an account at a few sportsbooks and check in with each one whenever you’re of mind to place a bet.
-Sometimes you won’t find anything new at the first book you check but are able to find something at the second or third.
+You’ll have the best luck if you sign up for an account at a few cycling sportsbooks and check in with each one whenever you’re of mind to place a bet.
+Sometimes you won’t find anything.
 A secondary advantage to having a few accounts is you can shop around for the best odds on every wager.

 The vast majority of the wagers placed on cycling events involve the Grand Tours of road cycling.
 These would be the Tour de France every July, the Giro d’Italia in May and the Vuelta a España in September.
 Each of these takes place over a period of about three weeks and consists of stages that emphasize different skills such as mountain climbing, descending and flat sprinting.